 - Now he can rapidly accumulate even more rabbits (capital).

-- Rabbit jerky becomes the medium of exchange (money).
+- Dried, preserved rabbit jerky becomes the medium of exchange (money).
 This means the mushroom gatherer doesn’t have to worry about not having enough protein, and neither does the forager or the fire tender.
 They can now specialize in what they are good at, and trade their labor for rabbit jerky (which can buy other products and services).
 The entire village becomes flush with warmth, mushrooms, berries, and greens.